Money Creation and Banking: Theory and Evidence: Model

 where $p_j \leq z_j$.
-The third term on the right-hand side (RHS) is the continuation value when there is no trade.
+The second term on the right-hand side (RHS) is the continuation value when there is no trade.
 The rest of the RHS is the surplus from the DM trade.
-DM payments are constrained by $p_j\leq z_j$.
-With $v(q_j)=p_j$ and $z_j\leq p^*$, differentiating $V^B_j$ and substituting its derivatives into the FOCs from the CM problem yields
+The DM payments are constrained by $p_j\leq z_j$.
+For compact notation, define inflation rate as $\pi_{t+1}\equiv\phi_t/\phi_{t+1}-1$.
+Assuming interior, differentiating $V$ and substituting its derivatives into the FOCs from the CM problem yields

-where $q_j=\min\{q^*,v^{-1}(z_j)\}$ and $\lambda(q^*)=0$.
+where $q_{j,t+1}=\min\{q^*,v^{-1}(\zeta z_{j,t+1}/w_{t+1})\}$ and $\lambda(q^*)=0$.